-- 4. Wait five minutes to clear out any gas.
+- 1. STOP!
+Read the safety information, column 3, page 11. - 2.
+Make sure equipment shutoff valve is fully open. - 3.
+Turn control knob clockwise / to the OFF position. - 4.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information page 11, column 3.
+Follow "B" in the safety information, column 3, page 11.
 If you don't smell gas, go to the next step. - 5.
-Turn control knob to PILOT/IGN press in.
+Turn control knob counterclockwise to the PILOT position.
+Press in control knob for five (5) seconds (see Figure 16).

 Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, you may need to press in control knob for 30 seconds.
+If so, the control knob may need to be pressed in for 30 seconds.
 This will allow air to bleed from the gas system.

-- If control knob does not pop up when released, contact a qualified service person or supplier for repairs. - 6.
+- If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 6.
 With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the front of burner.
+The pilot can be seen through the glass panel.
 If needed, keep pressing ignitor button until pilot lights.